dubemdaniel/Javascript-Variables-TW/README.md

-variable can be said to be a specific store for storing a specified item Variable can be used to store both primitive values and objects There are specific and recommended ways of naming variables
+variable can be said to be a specific store for storing a specified item Variable can be used to store both primitive values and objects There are specific and recommended ways of naming variables Variable names are not to start with a number